hipe/tmx/lib/skylab/headless/doc/issues.md

-               "what is the deal with expression agents") [#083]       #node-tracker: name function (and #in-situ comment) [#082]       #done adapter for face of hot (kind of [#054]) [#081]       #doc-point the norm* family of functions..
+               "what is the deal with expression agents") [#083]       #node-tracker: name function (and #in-situ comment) [#082]       #done adapter for face of hot (kind of [#054]) [#081]       #doc-point the `norm*` family of functions..
 [#080]       #doc-point `facet`s are like IoC/dependency injection #plugins ..
-[#079]       #name-convention: modules whose name ends in an `Underscore_`
+[#079]       #parent-node: [#097] constants whose name ends in one or more
-             are API private - knowledge of their shape or existence must not be necessary outside of the node they reside in.
+             underscores are API private - knowledge of their shape or existence must not be necessary outside of thir parent node.
 [#078]       #doc-point shells, stories and kernels [#077]       #doc-point the plugin narrative ..
 [#076]       #parent:070 #future-feature enable/disable a particular plugin